-Table SM16.1 | Review objectives and key components.
+Table SM16.1: Review objectives and key components

-Review objective To systematically map and review human adaptation-related responses to climate change that have been documented in the scientific literature globally since 2013 Population (P) Global human or natural Systems of importance to humans that are impacted by climate change Interest (I) Observed/documented adaptation responses to climate change within human systems (or human-assisted in natural systems) in the scientific literature Context (Co) Any empirically documented/observed adaptation response by humans Time & Scope (T/S) Published between 2013 and 2019 as responses taken by governments, the private sector, civil society, communities, households and individuals, whether intentional/planned unintentional/autonomous.
-While unintentional/autonomous or responses were included, these are likely to be under-represented unless labelled as adaptation and documented as a response to climate change owing to the infeasibility of capturing potential adaptive activities not identified as adaptations.
-The review excluded responses in natural systems that are not human assisted; these are sometimes referred to as evolutionary adaptations or autonomous natural systems adaptations.
+Review To systematically map and review human adaptation-related responses to climate objective change that have been documented in the scientific literature globally since 2013 Population (P) Global human or natural systems of importance to humans that are impacted by climate change Interest (I) Observed/documented adaptation responses to climate change within human systems (or human-assisted in natural systems) in the scientific literature Context (Co) Any empirically documented/observed adaptation response by humans Time & Scope Published between 2013 and 2019 (T/S)

+The activity of interest (I) was adaptation-related responses.
+Consistent with the WGII Ch.16 approved outline, and due to the lack of scientifically-robust literature assessing the potential effectiveness of responses, the term 'adaptation-related responses' was used rather than the more common 'adaptations' to avoid the implication that all responses (or adaptations) are actually adaptive (i.e. reduce vulnerability and/or risk); some responses labelled as 'adaptations' might in fact be maladaptive.
+To be included in the review and database, documented responses must have been initiated by humans.
+This includes human-assisted responses within natural systems, as well as responses taken by governments, the private sector, civil society, communities, households, and individuals, whether intentional/planned or unintentional/autonomous.
+While unintentional/autonomous responses were included, these are likely to be under-represented unless labelled as adaptation and documented as a response to climate change due to the infeasibility of capturing potential adaptive activities not identified as adaptations.
+The review excluded responses in natural systems that are not human-assisted; these are sometimes referred to as evolutionary adaptations or autonomous natural systems adaptations.
 While important, autonomous adaptation in natural systems is distinct from adaptations initiated by humans; the GAMI review focused on responses by humans to observed or projected climate change risk.
-Any human responses to climate change impacts that decrease, or could decrease, vulnerability or exposure to climate-related hazards, as well as anticipatory measures in response to expected impacts, were included.
+Any human responses to climate change impacts that are, or could, decrease vulnerability or exposure to climate-related hazards, as well as anticipatory measures in response to expected impacts were included.

-The review focused on adaptation only, and excluded mitigation (responses involving the reduction of greenhouse gas [GHG] concentrations).
-Adaptation responses across contexts (Co) globally were considered, focusing only on adaptation activities that are directly intended to reduce risk, exposure or vulnerability, even if later identified as maladaptation.
+The review focused on adaptation only, and excluded mitigation (responses involving the reduction of greenhouse gas (GHG) concentrations).
+Adaptation responses across contexts (Co) globally were considered, focusing only on adaptation activities that are directly intended to reduce risk, exposure, or vulnerability, even if later identified as maladaptation.
 To reflect publications since AR5 and prior to the AR6 publication cut-off, the review focused on literature published in the time period (T) between 2013 and 2019 (extended to include more recent eligible articles cited in the SOD of WGII chapters).

-The review focused on the scientific literature only, and excluded grey literature and other sources of Indigenous knowledge and local knowledge (IKLK).
+The review focused on the scientific literature only, and excluded grey literature and other sources of Indigenous and Local Knowledge (IKLK).
 These sources of evidence were considered relevant and important, however, and early protocols attempted to include grey literature and IKLK.
-The volume of scientific literature alone was huge, however, and difficult to synthesise systematically despite its relatively standardised curation.
-Standardised indexing is largely lacking for grey literature and IKLK sources, making their access for such a wide scope difficult within IPCC assessment timelines and resources.
-A lack of established methods to systematically access, review and synthesise scientific literature, grey literature and IKLK constrained more diverse knowledge synthesis.
+The volume of scientific literature alone was huge, however, and difficult to systematically synthesize despite its relatively standardized curation.
+Standardized indexing is largely lacking for grey literature and IKLK sources, making their access for such a wide scope difficult within IPCC assessment timelines and resources.
+A lack of established methods to systematically access, review, and synthesize scientific, grey, and IKLK constrained more diverse knowledge synthesis.
 More extensive resources and time would have been needed to develop an integrated evidence synthesis programme to fully assess diverse sources of evidence.
-Approaches to synthesise diverse knowledges remain underdeveloped more generally.
-Searching and screening for relevant literature
+Approaches to synthesize diverse knowledges remains underdeveloped more generally.